Chronic Dry Eye Syndrome is more than just dry eyes.

 - Retaine PM Ointment: Over-the-counter gels and ointments.
 These are thicker lubricants that come in a tube, mainly to be applied right before going to sleep.
 They moisturize the eyes overnight and may be helpful for someone waking up with eye discomfort.

-- Serum Tears and Platelet-enriched Plasma.
-For severe cases of DES unresponsive to artificial tears or medications, a patient’s own blood can be drawn to be used as a natural eye drop.
+- Serum Tears: For severe cases of DES unresponsive to artificial tears or medications, a patient’s own blood can be drawn to be used as a natural eye drop.
 A centrifuge, under sterile technique, is used to separate the red and white blood cells from the fluid in the blood.
 The fluid, or serum, is extracted and mixed with saline to create a 20% Serum tear solution.
 Serum contains proteins, oils, growth factors, anti-inflammatory agents, and other over-the-counter tear drops.

 Antibiotics.
 Antibiotics can decrease the amount of bacteria on the surface of the eye, can open up the pores of tear glands, and can help reduce eye inflammation.
 These are available in drop, ointment, and pill forms.